-Here is the latest installment of Norms Watch, our series tracking President Donald Trump’s divergence from democratic norms, as well as the ways norms are sometimes discarded in reaction to the Trump administration.
-This our collection of the most significant breaks with democratic traditions that occurred in July 2018.
-Please let us know if you think we missed any.
+Welcome to the latest installment of Norms Watch, our series tracking both the flouting of democratic norms by the Trump administration and the erosion of those norms in reactions and responses by others.
+This is our collection of the most significant breaks with democratic traditions that occurred in July 2018.

 The Trump administration struggles to meet court-ordered deadlines for reuniting immigrant families